-In that case, a student should make his/her appeal, in writing, to the appropriate Department Chair and should clearly set forth the basis for the student's belief that the evaluation is incorrect.
-The Department Chair will work with the instructor and, where appropriate, with the Dean, to review the student's appeal.
-The Department Chair, with the Dean's input, will make a response to the student within one business week of the date of appeal.
+In that case, a student should make his/her appeal, in writing, to the appropriate department chair and should clearly set forth the basis for the student's belief that the evaluation is incorrect.
+The department chair will work with the instructor and, where appropriate, with the division chair, to review the student's appeal.
+The department chair, with the division chair's input, will make a response to the student within one business week of the date of appeal.

-If the student is not satisfied with the Department Chairs and Dean's decision, the student has the right to appeal that decision, in writing, to the Vice President of Academic and Student Services.
-The Vice President of Academic and Student Services may communicate with the instructor, Department Chair, and appropriate Dean in order to fully understand the basis for appeal.
+If the student is not satisfied with the department and division chairs' decisions, the student has the right to appeal that decision, in writing, to the Vice President of Academic and Student Services.
+The Vice President of Academic and Student Services may communicate with the instructor, department chair, and appropriate division chair in order to fully understand the basis for appeal.
 The Vice President of Academic and Student Services may appoint a peer review committee of curriculum faculty to act in an advisory capacity.

-At the completion of this review and within one business week of the student's appeal, the Vice President of Academic and Student Services will make a decision and convey that decision to the student, the instructor, Department Chair and Dean involved.
+At the completion of this review and within one business week of the student's appeal, the Vice President of Academic and Student Services will make a decision and convey that decision to the student, the instructor, department chair and division chairs involved.
 The decision of the Vice President of Academic and Student Services is final.